How to get every Hero Portrait in Hearthstone, including the new Druid of the Flame Malfurion and Shaman Ragnaros

 - Nemsy Necrofizzle is obtainable by participating in a Fireside Gathering.

 - She was also available for free from the in-game shop, for a limited window of time, in May 2020.

 Heroes that are no longer obtainable — at least for now

 Sadly, there are more Heroes in this category — 38 in total — than those that you can still obtain.
 Most hero portraits are added to the game in a very limited-time fashion: you need to purchase them within their restricted window or they’re gone.
-But thankfully, some of them do come back to the game every once in a while (as is the case with the Sylvanas portrait at the moment).
+But thankfully, some of them do come back to the game every once in a while.

 Certain skins, like the ever-popular Tyrande for Priests, have already returned multiple times.
 So, even if your favorite hero portrait is listed here don’t lose hope!